LV6LV/usefull_stuff/priv_esc/openssl/readme.md

 Is there a way to become root from a normal user by using this?
 > yes... yes there is a way.

-## Search all the binaries' capibilities using:
+## Search all the binaries' capabilities using:
 ```
 getcap -r / 2>/dev/null.
 ```